tkonopka/shrt/README.md

  projects | initp | initiate directories/folders for a project
- projects | reqvars | check whether variables are defined utils | catv | print to console, but only in verbose mode utils | grepv | pattern matching utils | h1, h2, h3 | head with preset n utils | mtrx | creating matrices
+ projects | reqvars | check whether variables are defined utils | catv | print to console, but only in verbose mode utils | empty | evaluate if object is of zero length utils | grepv | pattern matching utils | h1, h2, h3 | head with preset n utils | mtrx | creating matrices